Mlaiel/iacherie/docs/api/README.md

-# 📚 Ainflue API Documentation Hub
+# 📚 IA Chérie API Documentation Hub

-Welcome to the comprehensive API documentation for the Ainflue AI Platform - your complete guide to integrating content protection, monetization, and AI-powered features.
+Welcome to the comprehensive API documentation for the IA Chérie AI Platform - your complete guide to integrating content protection, monetization, and AI-powered features.

 ## 🎯 Documentation Overview

-This documentation covers all aspects of the Ainflue API v2.0, providing everything you need to build robust integrations with our platform.
+This documentation covers all aspects of the IA Chérie API v2.0, providing everything you need to build robust integrations with our platform.

 ## 📋 Complete Documentation Suite